Backend Events

 Recommended fields:

-resources_used, for signup emails, phones, names, addresses, URLs, or social handlescontent, for public bio or profile textcontent_id, if you include profile, bio, media, or other content with a stable ID in your systemmetadata, for signup source, cohort, or other event-local context
+resources_used, for signup emails, phones, names, addresses, URLs, or social handlescontent, for public bio or profile textcontent_id, if you include profile, bio, media, or other content with a stable ID in your systemmetadata, for signup source, cohort, or other event-local contextclient_info, for the IP address your backend observed for the signup

 update_account